Ritwikavps/WhentoScavengeWhenToStealSDP/CodeForFigs/AnalysisOfResultsAndMainFigs/README.md

 In addition, in generating Fig 5 (.m file prefixed with A5), the script will also generate the supplementary figure S22.

+<ins>All observational data presented in the manuscript are present in the directory **ObsData** in the master repo.
+This is relevant to Figs. 3, 4, and 5 in the main text.
+Please make sure to edit the relevant path to the files in the **ObsData** directory accordingly</ins>

 More details can be found in the relevant .m files.